kater1naa/justeat-restaurant-finder/README.md

 # About

-The JustEat Restaurant Finder is a full-stack application allowing users to search for restaurants by UK postal code, utilizing JustEat's API.
-The frontend is built with React and styled using TailwindCSS, while the backend is powered by Node.js with Express.
+The JustEat Restaurant Finder is a full-stack web application that allows users to search for restaurants by UK postal code.
+It utilizes JustEat's API to fetch and display restaurant information.
+Users can enter any UK postal code into the search bar, and the application will present a list of data for the first 10 restaurants returned by the API.
+This data includes the restaurant's name, cuisines offered, ratings, and address.

+The frontend of the application is built with React and styled using TailwindCSS, providing a responsive and intuitive user interface.
+The backend is developed with Node.js and Express, which handles the API requests and data processing.
+This project showcases the integration of a modern JavaScript stack for full-stack web development.

 # Guide on building, compiling and running the application